I want to replicate using a document camera while teaching remotely

 I want to write using a tablet, but I don't have one.

 Tablets are not part of the standard computing platform provided to each full-time employee at the College.
-However, there are some cheapish retail options available through Amazon, Best Buy, and so on, but please be aware your mileage may vary.
+However, if you want to purchase one with department or program funds, please contact the Help Desk at help@lafayette.edu.